Pat Suet-Bik Hui & the Three Perfections

 Emma Kenny returns with Killer Couples, a gripping true crime show exploring how love can twist into terror.
 Through chilling real-life cases, Emma examines the psychology behind couples who kill, revealing what drives passion to turn fatally dark.

-To provide the best experiences, we use technologies like cookies to store and/or access device information.
-Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
+To provide the best experiences, we and our partners use technologies like cookies to store and/or access device information.
+Consenting to these technologies will allow us and our partners to process personal data such as browsing behavior or unique IDs on this site and show (non-) personalized ads.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.